ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 subscriptions, see the [Framework Overview][].

 ### Signal events are serialized

+A signal may choose to deliver its events on any thread.
+Consecutive events are even allowed to arrive on different threads or schedulers, unless explicitly [delivered onto a particular scheduler](#deliver-signal-events-onto-a-known-scheduler).

+However, RAC guarantees that no two signal events will ever arrive concurrently.
+While an event is being processed, no other events will be delivered.
+The senders of any other events will be forced to wait until the current event has been handled.

+Most notably, this means that the blocks passed to [-subscribeNext:error:completed:][RACSignal] do not need to be synchronized with respect to each other, because they will never be invoked simultaneously.

 ### Subscription will always occur on a scheduler
 ### Errors are propagated immediately
 ### Side effects occur for each subscription